Bohermeen: The Great War and Ne Temere

-Today
+1980s

-An early 20th century window in Bohermen RC Church.

-showing the coronation of the Blessed Virgin Mary.
+An early 20th century window in Bohermen RC Church showing the coronation of the Blessed Virgin Mary.

-In the mid-1980s the former owner of Ardbraccan House, Colonel Foster, decided to repair the dangerously decayed roof on the thousand-year-old church spire at the deconsecrated Anglican Church, local timber merchants supplied timber for the work free of charge, along with staff to do the reroofing.
+In the mid-1980s, the former owner of Ardbraccan House, Colonel Foster, decided to repair the dangerously decayed roof on the thousand-year-old church spire at the deconsecrated Anglican Church, local timber merchants supplied timber for the work free of charge, along with staff to do the reroofing.
 When Colonel and Mrs Foster, who had moved into the old schoolhouse at the entrance to the Anglican Church grounds, decided to take on the task of restoring the derelict cemetery, in which both Anglican and Catholic people from the area were buried, the local Catholic parish joined the efforts, offering resources and manpower.
 The communities sought and received state assistance so that the historic burial ground could be fully restored and preserved.

+21st century developments

+The 1000-year-old tower at St Ultan's (deconsecrated) Anglican Church was reroofed in the mid-1980s.

-Just as its nearest town, Navan, has become a dormitory town to Dublin 30 miles away, so it has become a collection of dormitory townlands to Navan, which itself is expected within a generation to reach city size.
+Just as its nearest town, Navan, has become a 'dormitory town' to Dublin 30 miles away, so it has become a collection of dormitory townlands to Navan.
 Whereas most of its employment was once farm-based, over 40% now would in urban centres, Trim, Kells, Navan and Dublin, commuting long distances.

-The 1000-year-old tower at St Ultan's (deconsecrated) Anglican Church.

-It was reroofed in the mid-1980s in a joint Protestant/Catholic effort.

-A controversial new M3 motorway linking the towns of Cavan and Kells with Dublin cut through farmland within sight of Ardbraccan House and the ancient monastery site in Ardbraccan, before slicing through the archaeologically sensitive site of Tara, the capital of Ireland under the Árd Rí (High King of Ireland) in mediaeval times.
+The M3 motorway, completed in 2010 to link the towns of Cavan and Kells with Dublin, cut through farmland within sight of Ardbraccan House and the ancient monastery site in Ardbraccan.
+It also passed near the archaeologically sensitive site at the Hill of Tara.

-Though the route of the motorway at Tara has been the subject of an international outcry from academics, historians, environmentalists and others, the Irish government under the then Taoiseach Bertie Ahern and his successor Brian Cowan, publicly supported the plans, and condemned those who criticise them.
-A legal challenge was planned to try to force the National Roads Authority to select an alternative route.
+Sport

 St. Ultans Ladies Football Club have won the Meath Senior Championship on three occasions.
-The most recent of these wins came on 28 September 2015 after an epic final replay in Carlonstown against Oldcastle Ladies watched by an estimated 1500 people.
-To date, it is the largest ever attendance of a ladies club match in Co.
-Meath.
+The most recent of these wins came in September 2015 after a replayed final in Carlonstown against Oldcastle Ladies.
+This game, watched by an estimated 1500 people, was the largest ever attendance of a ladies club match in County Meath.